-Fig. 14 - Window/door jamb with fascias
+Fig. 13 - Window/door jamb with mitred joint

-Fig. 15 - Window/door head with angled cut Installing Starter Trims The Starter trims will be fitted at the bottom of the battens.
-It is important that these trims are installed level so that the boards running off these trims are level.
+Fig. 15 - Window/door head with angled cut Installing Starter Trims The Starter trims will be fitted to the bottom of the battens.
+It is important that these trims are installed level so that the boards running off these trims are upright.